2.2 Let's make a Sword

 All of that is wrong.
 Completely, utterly wrong.

-your spouse needs one.
-What you do is: heat up your piece of iron until it has
+belt because your spouse needs one.
+What you do is: heat up your piece of iron until it

-a certain red color.
-Then, while it is still hot, you bang it into the wanted
+has a certain red color.
+Then, while it is still hot, you bang it into the wanted shape with

 Now you want to make a decent sword.
 You're going to heat and bang your material too but that is only a small part of the total process now.